-Interleukin-6, a pro-inflammatory cytokine, is a key mediator in the acute inflammatory response and the 112
+Interleukin-6, a pro-inflammatory cytokine, is a key mediator in the acute inflammatory response and the purported cytokine storm.
+Increased level of IL-6 in the serum have been correlated with respiratory failure, ARDS and adverse clinical outcomes [21].

 IV.
-Cytokines Storm and Lung Damage 11 115
+Cytokines Storm and Lung Damage

-Many studies have been carried out to find; whether drugs and treatment of COVID-19 provoke the cytokine 116 storm or not.
-117
+Many studies have been carried out to find; whether drugs and treatment of COVID-19 provoke the cytokine storm or not.

-Cytokine storm is the situation of the hyper immune response to the antigen, where the body starts attacking 118 its own cells and tissues rather than fighting off the antigen (virus) [22].
-119
+Cytokine storm is the situation of the hyper immune response to the antigen, where the body starts attacking its own cells and tissues rather than fighting off the antigen (virus) [22].

-Cells kill themselves (suicidal response); when they sense the antigen or virus enters the cells and begin to 120 infect them.
-This type of self-killing response is a protective mechanism, so the virus does not spread to the 121 other cells [23].
-122
+Cells kill themselves (suicidal response); when they sense the antigen or virus enters the cells and begin to infect them.
+This type of self-killing response is a protective mechanism, so the virus does not spread to the other cells [23].

-When the cells can't cope up with the antigen/virus they begin to send SOS signals through immune proteins 123 and chemical messengers.
+When the cells can't cope up with the antigen/virus they begin to send SOS signals through immune proteins and chemical messengers.
 These immune proteins and chemical messengers are a certain type of cytokines.
-The 124 release of cytokines triggers cell death.
-A large number of virus-infected cells release the cytokines at the same 125 time, so a larger number of tissues can die.
-In COVID-19 patients, this phenomenon is mostly seen in the lung 126
+The release of cytokines triggers cell death.
+A large number of virus-infected cells release the cytokines at the same time, so a larger number of tissues can die.
+In COVID-19 patients, this phenomenon is mostly seen in the lung tissues [24].

-127 tissues [24].